 The last Saturday before Christmas Day is Christmas Wassail & Bonfire Night which usually goes from around 3:00 pm until 8:00 pm.
 It’s the final main event of the festival.
 Participants enjoy a large bonfire, the company of lots of people and a visit from Santa Claus.

-In 2024 the event takes place on Saturday, December 21st.
-It starts at 2:00 this year, so an hour earlier than most years.
-That’s because the World Christmas event the weekend before got cancelled due to high winds.
-The choir Burstin’ with Broadway was going to perform that day but has been added to the schedule for this weekend instead.
+The event took place on Saturday, December 21st last year.
+It started at 2:00 pm, an hour earlier than in most years.
+That’s because the World Christmas event the weekend before was cancelled due to high winds.
+The choir Burstin’ with Broadway was going to perform that day but it was added to the December 21st weekend schedule instead.

-This year, the event features carolling around the bonfire, some square dancing, and music with the Psych Latin Funk band Los Duendes.
+This past holiday season, the event featured carolling around the bonfire, some square dancing, and music with the Psych Latin Funk band Los Duendes.

 The bonfire normally gets lit at dusk, sometime between 4:00 pm and 5:00 pm.
-Santa arrives sometime around 5 o’clock and there are performances by Circus West too..
+Santa arrives at about 5:00 pm and there are performances by Circus West too.

-The entertainment schedule for 2024 is as follows:
+The entertainment schedule for 2024 was as follows:

 • 2:00 pmThe Delibles